 All cosmetic or superficial damage found is photographed and reported on the product page, so you can have peace of mind of knowing what the blemishes or scratches will look like.
 The discount is set in accordance with the damage, differing from case to case.

 It is important to note that with ex-demo bikes, you may get components in "as new condition".
 For example, in a worst case scenario, bikes will have done less than 10km of riding, which means that all wearable components, such as bearings, chains, cassettes, chainrings, hubs and pads are all fresh and will have a full life cycle.
 In those circumstances our mechanics will do their absolute best to thoroughly clean all parts from any dirt acquired, however it is not always possible to remove, for example from tires or other hard to reach places.
-Needless to say, all ex-demo bikes are fully covered by our Bicycles Warranty Policy from the date of purchase.
+Needless to say, all ex-demo bikes are fully covered by our Bicycles Consumer Guarantee Policy from the date of purchase.

 As a preparation process for the ex-demo range, our qualified mechanics will: